-This example operates the resolver sensor to measure the rotor position.
-The resolver consists of two orthogonally placed stator (secondary) windings placed around the resolver rotor (primary) winding.
-After you mount the resolver sensor over a PMSM, the resolver rotor winding rotates along with the shaft of the running motor.
-Meanwhile, the controller provides a fixed frequency excitation signal (either alternating sinusoidal or square pulse signal) to the primary winding.
+This example shows you how to use the resolver sensor to measure the rotor position.
+The resolver consists of two stator (secondary) windings placed orthogonally around the resolver rotor (primary) winding.
+After you mount the resolver sensor over a PMSM, the resolver rotor winding rotates with the shaft of the running motor.
+Meanwhile, the controller provides a fixed-frequency excitation signal (alternating sinusoidal or square pulse) to the primary winding.

 When the resolver rotor rotates, the resolver stator windings produce output (secondary sine and cosine) signals that are modulated with the sine and cosine of the shaft angle or position.

-Therefore, the resolver uses primary excitation input signal to generate the modulated secondary sine and cosine waveforms.
+The resolver uses the primary excitation input signal to generate the modulated secondary sine and cosine waveforms.
 It utilizes one winding to two winding transformations.
 The sine and cosine modulation occurs in the secondary windings because of the design and construction of these windings, which places them at positions that are 90 degrees apart.

 After receiving the secondary signals, the controller samples them using ADC and normalizes them.

 The example uses the following two excitation methods: